rustadadam/PF-GAP/notes.md

 # Week of May 21st

 ## Tasks
-2. Think about how much of the time-series matter
-    a.
-We want to know what part of the series matter the most
-        - Which part is contributing to the results the most?
 3. Get data from YAHOO finance
     a.
 We want to test at different time-scales
     b.
 Start with Hourly -> Then we can go more fine-grained if we want
     c.
 Then also go to weekly and monthly
     d.
 NOTE: Don't use return values.
 We want to use the percent returns / z-scores
     e.
 We can linearly interpolate the missing values
-4. Add the KNN model tests onto the resulting proximities
-    a.
-We can put it into the model testing pipeline
-    b.
-If the KNN scores on the proximities are much higher than the OOB score than we may have a problem with how the proximities are being defined
 5. To investigate further -> we can visualize the the test points alongside the training points through our visualizations with PHATE and UMAP
 6. Train on all the data with optimized hyperparameters
 7. EXTRA TIME: how does this change with different ideas of creating proximities